ekeane22/inst414-final-project-Erin-Keane/README.md

 # Running The Project
 #### To run the main.py, enter "python3 main.py" in the terminal.
+#### Note: When main.py is finished running, 5 different visualizations will pop up on your screen.
+This process may take a minute or two.

 # Code Package Structure
 ### inst414-final-project-Erin-Keane